-- · Bearing outside diameter. - Axle housing flange mounting pattern to pattern in bracket. - · Stud pattern on axle flange to stud pattern in hat. - Dimension from wheel side of axle flange to wheel side of axle housing flange (see Figure 6, lower right hand corner).
-This dimension is critical to ensure proper alignment of the rotor to the caliper, and should match offset given in the kit description. - Verify that the wheel axle stud size is 0.50" diameter.
-The Wilwood hats utilized in these kits are drilled for 0.50" diameter wheel studs. - \bullet Maximum axle flange diameter must be no larger than 6.25" w/.050" x 45° chamfer, Figure 3.
+- · Bearing outside diameter (see Figure 6). - Housing flange mounting pattern to pattern in new bracket (see Figure 6). - · Stud pattern on axle flange to hole pattern in new hat. - Offset dimension from wheel side of axle flange to wheel side of housing flange (see Figure 6, lower right hand corner).
+This dimension is critical to ensure proper alignment of the rotor to the caliper, and should match offset given in the kit description on the cover page. - Verify that the wheel axle stud size is 0.50" diameter.
+The Wilwood hats in this kit are drilled for 0.50" diameter wheel studs. - Maximum axle flange diameter must be no larger than 6.29" with a .050" x 45° chamfer (see Figure 3).